 If you follow astrology, a gemini sign is usually an outgoing, enthusiastic and social being.
 Gemini’s approach life with intelligence.
 And according to Micah, can have two personalities.
 Just ask his close, personal friend Sace.

 Want to know who Sace is?
-You’ll have to listen to Episode 1 of The Sports Extra Podcast releasing on Thursday, April 22nd.
-Podcast Co-Host Allie Berube sits down with Micah Parsons one-on-one to talk in depth about his journey to the NFL Draft.
+You’ll have to listen to Episode 1 of The Sports Extra Podcast by clicking here.
+Podcast Co-Host Allie Berube sits down with Micah Parsons one-on-one to talk in depth about his journey to the NFL.
 The pair talk through everything from his high school transfer, to what he learned at Penn State and even his two personalities (one named Sace).